· AI

 In advisory work with mid-size companies, the pattern is always the same.
 It’s never just one script.
 With 40 salespeople potentially doing similar things, plus marketing building their own automations, plus finance cobbling together reporting tools, plus HR generating onboarding checklists - what starts as one clever hack on one laptop becomes an invisible code footprint spread across the entire company.
 Georgetown CSET published a report on precisely this class of risk, and the conclusion is blunt: organizations don’t know what they’re running, and they can’t secure what they can’t see.

 No visibility into what exists.
 IT can’t protect what it doesn’t know about.
 Nobody has a registry of which scripts exist, what data they touch, what libraries they depend on.
 If a Python package gets a zero-day vulnerability tomorrow, there’s no way to find which employee laptops are running it.
-And the vulnerability surface is genuinely alarming.
-Veracode’s research found that AI-generated code contains 2.74x more security flaws than human-written code.
-Apiiro found that CVSS 7.0+ vulnerabilities - the serious ones - appear 2.5x more often in AI-generated code.
+And the vulnerability surface is alarming.
+Veracode’s research found that 45% of AI-generated code contains security flaws.
+Apiiro found that as AI coding assistants accelerated output, privilege escalation paths jumped 322% and architectural design flaws spiked 153%.
 Even worse, about 20% of AI-suggested package names point to libraries that don’t exist.
 Attackers have caught on.
 They register those hallucinated package names and plant malicious code inside them.
 It’s called slopsquatting, and it’s a nightmare to defend against when you don’t even know which packages your people are installing.

 No continuity when people leave or laptops sleep.
 Scripts on individual machines stop running when the machine stops running.
 Obvious, right?
 But companies treat laptop-resident automation like it’s infrastructure.
 It isn’t.
-Cyberhaven’s research puts hard numbers on the departure risk: 88% of IT workers would take sensitive data when fired, and 50% of ex-employees can still access corporate apps after they leave.
+A Beyond Identity survey puts hard numbers on the departure risk: 91% of employees still had access to company files after they were offboarded, and more than a quarter admitted taking financial data on the way out.
 That salesperson’s scripts contain API keys, CRM credentials, and business logic that walks out the door with him.
 And even when scripts keep running, the AI models underneath them change.
-IBM calls it agentic drift - model performance degrades 20-30% within six months without monitoring.
+IBM calls it agentic drift - an agent that runs perfectly today can quietly degrade as the models beneath it shift.
 The script that worked perfectly in January is silently producing worse results by July.
 Nobody notices because nobody’s watching.

 No support path when things break.
 Here’s a scenario that’s basically a weekly occurrence at companies with unmanaged AI code.
 A user submits a support ticket: “my script doesn’t work.”
 IT opens the ticket, stares at it, and has absolutely nothing to go on.
 They never had access to the script, don’t know what it does, can’t see error logs, don’t know what API it calls or what data it processes.
 How exactly should they troubleshoot that?
-IBM estimates that 90% of enterprise AI usage is shadow AI.
-A separate finding puts the number of employees using AI tools at 96%.
+IBM reports that employee use of generative AI tools jumped from 74% to 96% in a single year, the vast majority of it ungoverned.
 So IT is now responsible for supporting a codebase they’ve never seen, written in languages they may not know, running on machines they don’t fully control.
 That’s not a support model.
 That’s a proper mess.

 The three pillars you actually need

+The tricky part is, because the fix is not technically hard but most teams under-build it anyway.
 Enough about the problem.
 Here’s the architecture that works, based on real advisory engagements.
-Everything here is costed, phased, and built for companies that don’t have a dedicated platform engineering team.
-The whole thing runs about $12,600 a year.
+Everything here is phased and built for companies that don’t have a dedicated platform engineering team.
+The whole thing runs for a fraction of what a single support hire costs.

 Pillar 1: Centralized code repository.
 Set up a GitHub organization where ALL user-generated code lives.
 Not on laptops.
 Not in personal Dropbox folders.
 Not emailed around as zip files.
 Organize repositories by use case, not by person - marketing-prospecting-agent/, finance-automation/, ops-reporting/.
 This way, when someone leaves, the code stays.
 Each repo gets a standard structure: scripts/, config/, docs/, tests/, .github/, and a CLAUDE.md file.